-The section of gardens previously included is still a green space (on the left of the first picture below), with large trees, grass, and a shrub or two but it is no longer a ‘planted garden’.
+The ‘missing’ section of gardens is still a green space (on the left of the first picture below), with large trees, grass, and a shrub or two but it is no longer a ‘planted garden’.
 The original road between the gardens and the original buildings (which seem to be neglected) are also still in place.
 I wonder why this is not included in the Gardens?

-These days the the gardens start from an entrance on the opposite side of Breakspears Road where there is a notice board and the raised ground is obvious – you have to mount steps into the gardens!
+These days the the gardens start from an entrance on Breakspears Road where there is a notice board and the raised ground is obvious – you have to mount steps into the gardens!
 The path is in place although in the map of 1869-71 it seems to run down the centre of garden; today it is towards one side.
 There is a varied shrubbery with trees down one side and a hedge, but it is box, not yew, and somewhat untidy.
 The original homes have gone, replaced with modern buildings.

 The middle section begins at the traffic lights on the junction of Wickham Road with Lewisham Way.
 The red telephone box is a small book library for children’s books.
-It works like an honesty box and is well-used, just like another telephone box library further down the road to Lewisham – a lovely idea.
+It is an honesty box and is well-used, just like another telephone box library further down the road to Lewisham – a lovely idea.

 This central section is similar to the sections on either side, with a tree and shrub border on the side closest to the villas, a path alongside the border, and flower beds.
 The only difference is a raised, tilted flower bed in the centre.